earthly/earthly/docs/cloud/satellites/gha-runners.md

 #### Permissions
 ##### Organization-wide integration
-For organization-wide integrations, the user must be an admin of that organization and the token must have the following scopes/permissions:
+For organization-wide integrations, the user must be an admin of the organization and the token must have the following scopes/permissions:

 Personal access tokens (classic) scopes:
 - `admin:org_hook`